New momentum in the fight against HIV/AIDS, TB and malaria has helped millions of people get access to prevention and

 The world has battled malaria and TB for centuries, but the immense human toll of AIDS in the late 1990s injected a new urgency into global prevention and treatment efforts.
 Though the resources to fight these diseases have increased exponentially throughout most of the 2000s, funding remains insufficient for global disease control.
 Infectious diseases are particularly challenging, because even once progress has been made against them, they can rebound quickly if global efforts to fight them stagnate or stop.

 The increase in global resources to fight these three diseases has led to real results.
 Global malaria deaths have declined by 60% in last 15 years, saving 6.2 million lives (95% which are children).
 In 2015, 19 countries reported fewer than 1,000 cases of the disease.
 Life-saving antiretroviral treatment has meant that an AIDS diagnosis is no longer a death sentence for millions of people.
-In 2015, over 17 million people around the world were receiving antiretroviral treatment for HIV/AIDS, up from just 770,000 in 2000, 12.1 million of whom lived in sub-Saharan Africa.
-Meanwhile, global deaths due to AIDS have dropped consistently in that time, down from 2 million in 2004 to 1.1 million in 2015.
-Thanks to effective diagnosis and treatment of TB, the MDG target to halt and reverse TB incidence has also been achieved on a worldwide basis (in each of the six WHO regions and in 16 of the 22 high-burden countries that collectively account for 80% of TB cases), and 49 million lives have been saved since 2000.
+In mid-2017, 20.9 million people around the world were receiving antiretroviral treatment for HIV/AIDS, up from just 685,000 in 2000.
+Meanwhile, global deaths due to AIDS have dropped consistently, down from 2 million in 2004 to 1 million in 2016.
+Thanks to effective diagnosis and treatment of TB, 53 million lives have been saved since 2000.

 In order to make faster progress on eventually ending these infectious disease pandemics – while also preparing for new and emerging threats, such as Ebola and Zika – we need a continued scale-up of resources from both donors and from high-burden countries’ own domestic funding.
 We also need a smarter deployment of treatment and prevention strategies, and concerted efforts to strengthen the health systems around these programs.